rabbitmq/rabbitmq-website/docs/feature-flags.md

 rabbitmqctl enable_feature_flag all
 ```

-:::tip
+:::info
-Enabling all feature flags only enables stable feature flags and not experimental ones
+The `rabbitmqctl enable_feature_flag all` command enables stable feature flags
+only and not experimental ones.
 :::

 The `list_feature_flags` command can be used again to verify the feature